Welcome to Friends of Florida and Monroe

 Sep 10, 2012 ...
 A 19-turbine industrial wind farm is near completion in the Northern Berkshires, but according to nearby residents, some uncertainties about the ...

-This is what has become of Crum Hill in Monroe, the highest point in elevation in the Berkshires.
+This is what has become of Crum Hill in Monroe, the highest point of elevation in the Berkshires.

 An overview of issues with industrial wind power.